-The Solo 401(k) Plan, also known, as the Individual 401(k) or Self-Directed 401(k) Plan, is an IRS approved type of qualified retirement plan which is suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
+The Solo 401(k) Plan, also known, as the Individual 401(k) or Self-Directed 401(k) Plan, is an IRS-approved type of qualified retirement plan which is suited for business owners who do not have any employees, other than themselves and perhaps their spouse.
 It’s the ideal plan for the self-employed.
 The Solo 401(k) plan is not a new type of plan.
 It is a traditional 401(k) plan covering only one employee.
 The annual Solo 401(k) contribution consists of two parts, an employee salary deferral contribution and an employer profit sharing contribution.
 For 2021 the total contribution limit (Internal Revenue Code Section 415) for a Solo 401(k) is $58,000 or $64,500 if age 50 or older.
-This is an increase of $1000 from 2020.
 The total allowable contribution limits are combined to get the maximum Solo 401(k) contribution limit.

 Employee Elective Deferrals